alf-tool/alf-doc/doc/blog/2014-12-12-context-aware-database-viewpoints.md

 restrict(base.suppliers, city: "London")
 ```

-In other words, a similar mechanism to the one used previously, makes implicit what the context makes obvious (that users want to query the *last known* database value; yet is it that obvious after all?).
+In other words, a similar mechanism to the one used previously makes implicit what the context makes obvious (that users want to query the *last known* database value; yet is it that obvious after all?).
 That is, using the usual Ruby syntax of this blog post once again:

 ```ruby
 def base